 Front wheeled walkers are usually the lightest.
 An example is this cool aluminum constructed Deluxe Two Button Folding Walker.
 Some rollators are also light with this Medline Freedom Mobility Lightweight Folding Aluminum Rollator Walker only weighing 11lbs, and able to handle 250 lbs weight capacity, making it one of the best lightweight walkers for the elderly.

-5. Small Walker for Elderly.
+5. Zler Narrow Folding Walker for Seniors

 Short people find most types of walkers for elderly very uncomfortable and strenuous on their hands.